 Why Move to Houston?

-Houston has a population of 2,314,157, making it the fourth most populous city in the U.S. after New York City, Los Angeles, and Chicago.
+Houston has an estimated population of 2,314,157, making it the fourth most populous city in the U.S. after New York City, Los Angeles, and Chicago.
 As of 2024, around 7,000 British people live in Houston, attracted to fantastic economic opportunities, excellent education facilities, and a culturally diverse city.

 Economic Opportunities